John Bodkin Adams: Eastbourne

 In 1939 or 1941, Adams started injecting a Mrs.Agnes Pike with drugs, including morphine.
 After some time in his care, Mrs.Pike's health deteriorated so much that the family, alerted by the proprietor of the guest house Mrs.Pike was in, called another doctor named Philip Mathew.
 Mathew established that there was no medical reason for MrsPike to be treated.
 Adams's drugs, notably the morphine, put her in such a state that she was unable to recall her own name or age.
 She was removed from Adams's care and after about eight weeks she made an almost full recovery; she regained her mental faculties and was well enough to go out and do her own shopping.
 This was a rare case of Adams's victim surviving.

 Adams stayed in Eastbourne throughout the war, and in 1941 he gained a diploma in anaesthetics.
 He worked one day a week in a local hospital, where he acquired a reputation as a bungler: he would fall asleep during operations, eat cakes, count money, and even mix up the anaesthetic gas tubes, leading to patients waking up or turning blue.
 In 1943 his mother died, and in 1952 his cousin Sarah developed cancer.
 Adams gave her an injection half an hour before she died.

+January 1945, Adams attended an event hosted by the Y.W.C.A, a Christian group that collected charity during war times to house nurses.
+The event, alongside Adams, was attended by prominent British socialites for instance; Deborah Cavendish the Duchess of Devonshire, lady Helen Violet, and lady Andrew Cavendish.

 Adams's career was very successful; the journalist Rodney Hallworth later claimed that by 1956 he was reputed to be the wealthiest doctor in England, although without citing any evidence.
 A similarly unsourced claim that "he was probably the wealthiest GP in England" was made by Cullen.
 Adams attended some famous and influential people in the region, including MP and Olympic medal winner Lord Burghley, society painter Oswald Birley, Admiral Robert Prendergast, industrialist Sir Alexander Maguire, the 10th Duke of Devonshire, Eastbourne's Chief Constable Richard Walker and many businessmen.